mtulio/provider-certification-tool/docs/user.md

 ### Standard Environment <a name="standard-env"></a>

 A dedicated compute node should be used to avoid disruption of the test scheduler.
-Otherwise, the concurrency between resources scheduled on the cluster, e2e-test manager (aka openshift-tests-plugin), and other stacks like monitoring can disrupt the test environment, leading to unexpected results, like the eviction of plugins or certification server (sonobuoy pod).
+Otherwise, the concurrency between resources scheduled on the cluster, e2e-test manager (aka openshift-tests-plugin), and other stacks like monitoring can disrupt the test environment, leading to unexpected results, like the eviction of plugins or aggregator server (`sonobuoy` pod).

 The dedicated node environment cluster size can be adjusted to match the table below.
 Note the differences in the `Dedicated Test` machine: